peteroupc/peteroupc.github.io/random.md

 - must consist of data that ultimately derives from the output of one or more nondeterministic sources (for example, the system clock) and/or cryptographic RNGs, where the output is encouraged to cover a state space of at least as many bits as the PRNG's _state length_<sup>[**(3)**](#Note3)</sup>, and
 - may be mixed with arbitrary data other than the seed.

 The implementation is encouraged to reseed itself from time to time (using a newly generated seed as described earlier), especially if the PRNG has a _state length_ less than 238 bits.
-If the implementation reseeds, it should do so before it generates more values than the square root of the PRNG's period without reseeding.
+If the RNG reseeds if it would generate more than a threshold number of values without reseeding, that threshold should be the PRNG's period's square root or less.

 <a id=Examples_and_Non_Examples></a>
 ### Examples and Non-Examples